Reference architecture: Up to 60 RPS or 3,000 users

 Configure PostgreSQL

-In this section, you’ll be guided through configuring a highly available PostgreSQL cluster to be used with GitLab.
+In this section, you are guided through configuring a highly available PostgreSQL cluster to be used with GitLab.

 Provide your own PostgreSQL instance